rackerlabs/docs-cloud-monitoring/api-docs/api-reference/methods/post-create-a-check.rst

 Create a new check in the monitoring system by using a valid set of attributes from the :ref:`checks attributes <check-operations>` table.
-For a tutorial on creating some basic checks, see `Creating a check
+For an example of creating some basic checks, see `Creating a check
 <https://developer.rackspace.com/docs/rackspace-monitoring/v1/getting-started/create-first-monitor/#creating-a-check>`__
 in the Rackspace Cloud Monitoring Getting Started Guide.